What is Wellpride?

-Besides delivering effective dosages of omega-3s, Wellpride also provides a better quality fish oil than other brands.
-Wellpride is a purified, human-grade oil; in addition, it is also fresh, with better oxidation values than many omega-3 oils designed for the human market.
-The freshness factor also explains why Wellpride has a great taste and smell, making it easy for even the pickiest eaters to enjoy.
+Wellpride is also a human-grade oil with better oxidation values than many omega-3 oils designed for the human market.
+This freshness factor also explains why Wellpride has a great taste and smell, making it a smart choice for even the pickiest horses.

 How can Wellpride help my horse?

-Wellpride delivers effective doses of the omega-3 fatty acids EPA and DHA, which are crucial for the proper functioning of every cell in your horse’s body.
-Because of this, adding Wellpride to your horse’s diet can impact a number of areas, including your horse’s focus, respiratory system, joints, hooves, skin and coat, energy levels, and stomach.
-You can read more about the kinds of benefits horse owners have shared with us over the years on our Wellpride Success Stories page.
+Wellpride delivers effective doses of EPA and DHA, which are crucial for the proper functioning of every cell in your horse’s body.
+When taken regularly, a quality omega horse supplement can impact a number of areas, including the respiratory system, joints, hooves, skin and coat, stomach, energy levels, and focus.

 Is Wellpride a good source of energy?

 Absolutely!
-As a fish oil, Wellpride makes a good calorically dense and “cold” source of energy (meaning it will not make a horse unmanageable).
-Wellpride delivers more energy than corn oil (270 Kcal/ounce).
-And in addition, because of its high content of healthy omega-3 fatty acids, Wellpride has the potential to positively impact your horse in other ways too.
+Wellpride fish oil is a calorically-dense, “cold” source of energy (meaning it will not make a horse unmanageable).
+Wellpride delivers more energy than corn oil for horses (270 Kcal/ounce).
+Additionally, due to its high content of healthy omega-3 fatty acids, Wellpride also has the potential to positively impact joint, hoof, coat, gut, and brain health.

 Can I save money by switching to Wellpride?